Differentiable Optimization Based Time-Varying Control Barrier Functions for Dynamic Obstacle Avoidance

 \subsubsection{Avoiding a Moving Board}

-The task is for the robotic manipulator to avoid one moving board with size $0.9~\si{m}\times0.6~\si{m}\times0.02~\si{m}$.
+The task is for the robotic arm to avoid a moving board with size $0.9~\si{m}\times0.6~\si{m}\times0.02~\si{m}$.
 The board is modeled as a polygon and uses the same constraint as~\eqref{eq:polygon_conic_constraint}.
-The board approaches the FR3 robot in a variety of configurations.
 Define a nominal joint configuration $\bar{q} \in \mathbb{R}^7$.
-The performance controller is a proportional-derivative (PD) controller that makes the FR3 robot return to $\bar{q}$
+The performance controller is a proportional-derivative (PD) controller that makes the robot return to $\bar{q}$

 with $K_p, K_d \in \mathbb{R}^{7\times7}$ being diagonal matrices with the PD gains on their diagonal.
 The safe control is computed using~\eqref{eq:tvcbfqp}.
 The TVCBF constraints are computed between the links and the board.
-The TVCBF that considers both sensor noise and actuation limits has the form of

-with $\psi_d(t)$ defined as in Section~\ref{sec:measurement_noise}, $a_v$ defined as in Section~\ref{sec:method-actuation}, $k = 3.0$, and $b = 2.5$.
+The TVCBF has the same form as~\eqref{eq:combined_tvcbf} with $k = 3.0$ and $b = 2.5$.
 Snapshots of the generated motion are given in Fig.~\ref{fig:snapshots}, the computed CBF values in Fig.~\ref{fig:cbf_real_robot}, and the corresponding minimum distances in Fig.~\ref{fig:exp_minimum_distance}.
-We can see that as the board moves toward the robot with varying positions, orientations, and velocities, the proposed differentiable optimization based TVCBFQP controller generates an avoidance maneuver that maintains a positive CBF value.
+We see that as the board moves toward the robot with varying configurations, the proposed diffOpt TVCBFQP controller generates an avoidance maneuver that maintains a positive CBF value.
 On average, our proposed method takes 0.41~\si{ms} to compute the safe control.